 #10 – Life In The Gladhouse

-Ushering us into the top 10 Modern English songs is the glamorous hit “Life in the Gladhouse.”
+Opening up our top 10 Modern English songs is the glamorous hit “Life in the Gladhouse.”
 The song is featured on the band’s 1982 sophomore album, After the Snow.
 “Life in the Gladhouse” strikes a balance between new wave, post-punk, and some synth-pop sounds.
 The song was released as the first single from the band.

 #9 – Black Houses